s-e-r-g/interview-questions/README.md

 * Do you have performance tests?
 * Do you have code coverage analysers?

+* How often do you make refactoring?
+Do you create a special tasks for it or do it with other tasks?

 Localization
 ============
 * Does your product support multiple languages?